WomenPlusPlus/deploy-impact-22-openedu-e/README.md

 </p>

 Our value proposition:
-- Versatile Ontology for Knowledge Management for easier browsing, searching and fostering collaboration between educators
+- Versatile Ontology for Knowledge Management allowing easier browsing, searching and fostering collaboration between educators
 - Mulitlingual Ontology Support for enabling navigating materials created and described in foreign languages
 - AI Engine enabling AI features (for Moderation and Upload)
 - Moderation Board Workflow designed for more efficient approval process of the new content
-- Uploading Process simlified and facilitated by organized forms and automatic functionalities
+- Uploading Process simplified and facilitated by organized forms and automatic functionalities
 - AI-based features facilitating the analysis of the new content and its moderation, as well as linking related materials
 - Semantic Search for more relevant
 - Suggesting new Relevant Content for addition to the OpenEdu